taylorflatt/windows-shutdown-timer/README.md

 ## Usage

-Download [WindowsShutdownTimer.exe](https://github.com/taylorflatt/windows-shutdown-timer/raw/master/WindowsShutdownTimer.exe) located in the repository anywhere to your computer and simply run it.
-No installation is required.
-The only file stored is noted below.
+Download the [latest release](https://github.com/taylorflatt/windows-shutdown-timer/releases) and run it somewhere on your desktop.
+No installation required.
+Note, if you end up ever updating it via the updater, the new version will be downloaded to the same directory as the old version.

 ## Notes